Rajesh Shashi Kumar

 prof_pic.jpg

-I earned my graduate degree from University of Wisconsin-Madison, where I worked with Prof. Matt Sinclair at the Heterogeneous Architectures Lab, on mechanisms to promote data reuse in HPC & ML workloads on chiplet-based GPU architectures.
+I earned my graduate degree from University of Wisconsin-Madison, where I worked with Prof. Matt Sinclair at the Heterogeneous Architectures Lab, on mechanisms to promote data reuse on chiplet-based GPU architectures.

 news